newville/wxutils/README.md

 binds a callback function (the "action") to a wx.Button, corresponding to
       b = wx.Button(parent, label=label, **kws)
-      if hasattr(action, '__call__'):
+      if callable(action):
           parent.Bind(wx.EVT_BUTTON, action, b)

 Yes, this can be viewed as merely a convenience, and not completely general.
-But it is a remarkably common pattern (at least in my code) and replaces 3 lines with 1, hiding the ugliest parts of binding events in wx.
+But it is a remarkably common pattern (at least in my code), replaces 3 lines with 1, and hides the ugliest parts of wxPython.

 There are several similar convenience widgets, including Check, Choice, and SimpleText (a simplified variant of StaticText), MenuItem, Font, HLine, OkCancel, HyperText.

 In addition, there are more complex widgets, such as:
    FloatCtrl  a wx.TextCrtl that allows numerical input only.
 Precision,